-This week marks the arrival of the holiday, making work more frustrating.
-Even though I didn't have any expectations for the holiday itself, I have gradually grown tired of my current job and will need to find something else to do after the holiday.
+This week has brought the holiday, making work more annoying.
+Even though I didn't have any expectations for the holiday itself, I have gradually become tired of my current job, and I need to find something else to do after the holiday.

 Autumn has arrived, but I don't know which rain brought it.

-In the past half month, I have been feeling that things haven't been going well.
-Although I really wanted to go to Wudang Mountain to seek the Tao, considering that the entire country is crowded during the National Day holiday, I decided to consult the Cyber Sage instead.
+I have been feeling quite unlucky in the past half month.
+Although I really wanted to go to Wudang Mountain to seek the Tao, considering that the whole of China is crowded during the National Day holiday, I decided to consult the Cyber Taoist instead.

-Afterwards, I became lazy and didn't want to do anything.
-I'm not a graphic designer who is asked to draw pictures every day, so I picked a few particularly difficult ones and said that I couldn't draw them.
-My boss was understanding and said that if I couldn't draw them, I should find an artist outside.
+After that, I became lazy and didn't want to do anything.
+I'm not a graphic designer who is asked to draw every day, so I picked a few particularly difficult ones and said that I couldn't draw them.
+The boss was understanding and suggested that I find an artist to do it.

-Then I told my boss the price I received from the consultation, and it seemed to have a small impact on the market economy.
-Until now, my boss hasn't spoken to me.
+Then I told the boss the price I got from the consultation, and it seemed to have a little shock to the market economy.
+He hasn't talked to me since then.

-I guess they found someone cheaper.
-Well, I don't want to take on this troublesome task anyway, and I have a feeling that they will lay me off after squeezing me dry this time, so I don't have any motivation.
+I guess he found someone cheaper.
+Anyway, I don't want to take on this troublesome task, and I have a feeling that after this wave of work, they will lay me off.
+I'm even less motivated now.

 Everything will be fine in the end.

-As someone who received a materialistic education since childhood, I am not very superstitious.
-However, when I was in high school, my desk mate and I discussed the meaninglessness of life, filled with a sense of determinism.
-In order to alleviate this sense of powerlessness, I dabbled in some supernatural things.
+As someone who has been educated in materialism since childhood, I am not very superstitious.
+However, in high school, I had a discussion with my desk mate about the meaninglessness of life, which was full of a sense of determinism.
+To relieve this sense of powerlessness, I started dabbling in strange and mysterious things.

 I remember one morning before self-study, I consulted the hexagrams for myself.
-The method was quite funny.
-I used six coins and tossed them together.
-Heads represented a yang line, while tails represented a yin line.
+It was a funny way of consulting, shaking six coins together.
+Heads represented a yang line, and tails represented a yin line.
 I remember it very clearly.
-I consulted the "Li" hexagram with the "Xun" trigram below.
-My understanding at the time was to add wind to the fire, which would make the fire grow stronger.
+I consulted the hexagram "Li over Xun," and my understanding at the time was to add wind to the fire, which would make the fire even bigger.

-That day, a fire drill was conducted without any prior notice.
-At that moment, I realized that everything in the world has cause and effect, and cannot escape the will of heaven.
+That day, without any prior notice, a fire drill was conducted.
+At that moment, I felt that everything in the world has cause and effect, and no one can escape the will of heaven.

-Looking back now, it was quite foolish.
+Looking back now, it was really silly.
 Looking back at the Book of Changes (Yi Jing), it actually expresses the stages of development of 64 different things, or the laws of development.
-One should contemplate the corresponding hexagrams at different times in order to achieve the so-called "seeking good fortune and avoiding disaster".
+One should contemplate the corresponding hexagrams at different times to achieve the so-called "seeking good fortune and avoiding disaster."
 The Book of Changes is a very positive thing, perhaps because I interpret it positively now.
-The Book of Changes has four difficult hexagrams, all related to the "Kan" hexagram.
-It is said in old sayings that crossing this hurdle may refer to the "Kan" hexagram.
+The Book of Changes has four difficult hexagrams, all related to the hexagram "Kan."
+The old saying goes that crossing this hurdle may refer to the hexagram "Kan."

-In these four difficult hexagrams, the hexagram texts all contain auspicious signs, which is what I mean by the positivity of the Book of Changes.
-There are many different interpretations of failure in the market, such as when you fail, everyone will come and kick you, and so on.
-But the Book of Changes believes that things are in a state of development, and difficulties are only temporary.
+In the four difficult hexagrams, there are auspicious signs in the hexagram explanations.
+This is what I mean by the positivity of the Book of Changes.
+There are many different explanations for failure in the market, such as when you fail, everyone will come and kick you.
+However, the Book of Changes believes that things are constantly developing, and difficulties are only temporary.

 A: It's spectacular.

-Q: Then I can put 1000 lollipops on the ground, that's also spectacular.
+Q: Then I can put 1000 lollipops on the ground, it's also spectacular, right?

 A: That's a panda!

 Q: Then I can set up a thousand screens on the ground, each screen showing a live broadcast of a panda.
-Wouldn't that be both spectacular and artistic?
+It would be both spectacular and artistic, wouldn't it?

 ........

-The Hitchhiker's Guide to the Galaxy (5-book series)
+The Hitchhiker's Guide to the Galaxy (5-part trilogy)#

-I want to read the physical version.
+I want to read the paper version.
 Maybe I'll go to the library during the holiday and get a copy.

-I usually don't watch Korean dramas, but recently I've been seeing this drama everywhere and it seems to have good reviews, so I decided to give it a try.
-The general idea is that there is a group of people with special abilities who pretend to be ordinary people and go to school.
+I don't usually watch Korean dramas, but recently I've been seeing this drama everywhere and it seems to have good reviews, so I decided to give it a try.
+It's about a group of people with extraordinary abilities who pretend to be ordinary and go to school.

 I originally thought it would be a dark superhero theme like DC, and I imagined several possible settings in my mind, such as Watchmen.
 But it's a pity that such a good setting is used for ideological propaganda.
-The quality of the plot declined since North Korea got involved.
+The quality of the plot has declined since the involvement of North Korea.
 However, it is said that the portrayal of love and family by Koreans is far superior to that of the surrounding countries.

-I particularly like the love story between the male lead's mother and father, which is the main storyline.
-The mother is cool and stylish, and the father is handsome and gentle.
-They both have good fashion sense, no wonder so many people love watching Korean dramas, who can resist that?
+I especially like the love story between the male lead's mother and father, which is the main storyline.
+The male lead's mother is cool and stylish, and his father is handsome and gentle.
+They both have good fashion sense, no wonder so many people love watching Korean dramas, who can resist it.

 {{< notice notice-tip >}}

 The plot is actually decent, but the portrayal of love and family by Koreans is really good, the special effects are also decent, and the characters' motivations seem reasonable.
-The later part is not as good when it gets involved with ideology and North Korea.
+The problem is that it's not as good to watch after it turns into ideological propaganda and conflicts with North Korea.

 {{< /notice >}}

-As a live-action adaptation of a Chinese comic, it's actually quite good.
+As a live-action adaptation of a Chinese comic, it's really good.
 It has special effects and a good plot.
-The only thing that may not be as good as the anime is the voice acting in some places, but overall, it's really good.
-I've watched 21 episodes, and I don't have much motivation to continue watching the rest since I haven't watched the later part of the anime.
+Except for the dubbing in a few places that may not be as expressive as the anime, it's really good.
+I've watched 21 episodes, and I don't have much motivation to continue watching the rest because I haven't watched the later episodes of the anime.

 {{< notice notice-tip >}}

-BBQ's subjective rating: 8.2/10 Very good, this rating doesn't include any bonus points for being a Chinese production.
+BBQ's subjective rating: 8.2/10, it's really good, and this rating doesn't include any bonus points for being a domestic production.

-Except for the slightly unattractive male lead (but his performance is still decent, so it can't be considered a deduction, after all, the original male lead wasn't described as handsome), Bao'er is quite faithful to the original, although there are some traces of acting in her temperament, not as naturally naive as in the anime, but that's hard to portray, so it can't be considered a deduction either.
+Except for the slightly unattractive appearance of the male lead (but his performance is still good, so it can't be considered a deduction, after all, the original male lead is not described as handsome), Bao'er is quite faithful to the original, although there are some traces of acting in her temperament, it's not as naturally naive as in the anime, which is difficult to portray, so it can't be considered a deduction either.

 {{< /notice >}}